 Crawford Path, Historic hiking trail in White Mountains, New Hampshire.

-Ethan Allen Crawford and his father Abel established the trail in 1819, creating the oldest continuously maintained hiking path in the United States.
-This route has remained an important connection through the mountain range and has been regularly maintained since its inception.
+Ethan Allen Crawford and his father Abel cut this trail in 1819, making it the oldest continuously maintained hiking path in the United States.
+It has been kept open without interruption ever since, which is rare for a mountain route of this age.

 The path links multiple peaks in the Presidential Range and serves as a connector between different sections of the mountain landscape.
 The Lakes of the Clouds hut along the route functions as a natural gathering point for hikers exploring this region.